feature-sh/.github/profile/README.md

 ### Where to download Feature? ⬇️

-[Click here](https://github.com/marketplace/feature-bot) to go on the Github marketplace to [install it for free](https://github.com/marketplace/feature-bot).
+[Go on the Github marketplace to install it for free](https://github.com/marketplace/feature-bot).
 You can follow the installation tutorial [here](https://docs.feature.sh/#getting-started).
 After that, congrats!
 Your project has no limit!💥